-The estimated cost to the pension plan of providing the increased benefits gained by a member who buys or transfers optional service.
-An actuarial reserve calculation takes into account a number of factors including salary scaling.
+The estimated cost to PSPP of providing the increased benefits gained by a member who buys or transfers prior service.
+An actuarial reserve calculation takes into account a number of factors including salary scaling and mortality tables.

 The adjusted value of a pension plan's assets used by the actuary to determine the funded status of the Plan.